 “Todd Sweet, you are to be commended for designing a project for the community that it serves.
 I have worked with many other architects who have become lost to their own egos and, in so doing, have designed projects to satisfy some misguided artistic drive without the proper respect for the desires and personality of their clients.
 Todd Sweet, you are not one of those.”

 Robert Elder, Commissioner, Pine Island - Matlacha Fire Rescue District

 Bokeelia Fire Station #3 is a 7,000 SF fire station built to serve the northern portion of Pine Island in the town of Bokeelia.
-The station design includes 3 drive-through Apparatus Bays with living quarters for up to 6 firefighters and EMS personnel.
+The station design includes three drive-through apparatus bays with living quarters for up to six firefighters and EMS personnel.
 In addition to the bunk area, other program spaces include a dayroom, kitchen, dining area, fitness and study room.
 Bokeelia Fire Station #3 will also house community meeting rooms available for public use.